joaobrazao/Applying-data-specific-substitution-models-and-mitigating-the-effects-of-among-lineage-heterogeneity/README.md

 # Applying-data-specific-substitution-models-and-mitigating-the-effects-of-among-lineage-heterogeneity

 ## Chapter III - Measuring the efficacy of matched-pairs tests of symmetry and p-value adjustments in identifying tree-heterogeneous sequences in protein data sets.
 This directory contains the novel scripts used (0_bin), the simulated data (1_simulatedData), and the empirical data and their resulting trees (2_empiricalData).
-Each file within the "2_empiricalData" includes the alignment, data-specific model, and resulting tree.
+Each file within the "2_empiricalData" includes the alignment, the data-specific model, and the resulting tree.

+## chapter IV - Identifying the closest living algal relatives of land plants using data-specific amino acid substitution .models to analyse each of the three plant genomes.
+This directory contains the novel scripts used (0_bin), the constructed data sets, single and combined (1_datasets), and the inferred trees and data-specific models (2_trees_and_models).

+## Repository structure

 ├── chapter_III